tachiyomiorg/website/src/forks/TachiyomiJ2K.md

 ## Introduction
 **TachiyomiJ2K** is maintained by **[Jays2Kings](https://github.com/Jays2Kings)**.

-This fork adds certain enhancements that is not yet present in the base app.
+This fork takes a new approach to the design of the base app along with several other enhancements.

 <img :src="$withBase('/forks/TachiyomiJ2K/img/banner.png')"/>